tobbik/lua-t/docs/Pack.rst

   ``Pack.Array`` and ``Pack.Struct`` and returns the accumulated size.

 ``int bytes, int bits = Pack.offset( t.Pack.Field pf )``
-  Returns the offset of the ``Pack.Fiel pf`` in bytes and in bits.
+  Returns the offset of the ``Pack.Field pf`` in bytes and in bits.
 For bit type Packers the byte value is truncated to the next full byte value.
 The function can be used on the combinators ``Pack.Field`` instances only and does not apply to atomic ``Pack`` types.